lukewarkentin/skrunchy2025/README.md

 # skrunchy2025

 This is a data and analysis package that updates the Skeena River run reconstruction for Chinook salmon, with data available in 2025.
+It contains the data needed to run the run reconstruction.
 It uses the functions in the skrunchy package: https://github.com/Pacific-salmon-assess/skrunchy.

 ### Organization